k1kolev/info/features/ui-ux-features/presence.md

 @@name updates your presence **automatically** based on your activity.

-Manually selecting any state, other than **Available**, pauses automatic updates and keeps showing to your team your last selected availability.
+Manually selecting any state, other than **Available**, turns off automatic updates to keep showing to your team your availability of choice.

 > [!Tip]
-> Setting your presence to "Available" resets your status and restores automatic presence updates by the @@name system.
+> Setting your presence to **Available** resets your status and restores automatic presence updates by the @@name platform.